What is Your Sundog Story?

 What Do You Do For Fun?

 As a family we love to boat.
-In fact we figured out that our oldest son has spent well over a year of his short life (he is 12) on the water.
-Most of our time on the boat is in our favorite place in the whole world – Prince William Sound.
-Our boats have grown from small inflatables to our current 1974 36′ Grand Banks, weighing in at 30,000 pounds!
-This is a large vessel, but with five boys it can still feel small at times.
-Boating is our way to enjoy this state that we love so much and we spend as much time in the summer as we can at anchor in our favorite bays enjoying the magnificent beauty as well as the abundance of fish and game.
-Our most epic family trip to date was taking our boat (The Sundog, of course) from Seattle area where we purchased her all the way up the inside passage and across the gulf to Whittier.
+In fact by the time our oldest son turned 12 he’d spent well over a year of his life boating.
+As often as the skies are clear and the seas less than 2 feet, we try to be boating in our favorite place in the whole world – Prince William Sound.
+Our boat has changed from small inflatables, a 22′ C-dory, a 1974 36′ Grand Banks weighing in at 30,000 pounds and now a 25′ C-dory Tom Cat.
+No matter the size of the vessel, with 3-5 boys and sometimes a friend or 2 aboard any boat can feel much too small.
+No matter….
+Boating is our way of enjoying the state we love so much and we spend as much of the summer as we can at anchor in our favorite bays enjoying the magnificent beauty as well as the abundance of fish and game.
+Our most epic family trip to date was taking our 36′ Grand Banks (The Sundog, of course) from Seattle area where we purchased her all the way up the inside passage and across the gulf to Whittier.
 To really understand what we do for fun, here are a couple of great links http://sundogadventures.com and http://www.flickr.com/photos/sundogadventures/sets/.

 How Did You Get Into This Gig?

 Ever since I was a child, I have known that I would be an artist.
 When other kids in class were taking notes I was drawing a picture of the teacher or something that caught my eye outside the window.
 It was a natural progression to get a Bachelor of Fine Arts from the University of Idaho with an emphasis in Computer Graphic Design.
 Amazingly, what I do for a living now (web design) was just being invented as I was graduating from college, and I have been able to apply my love for design to this medium since the early 90′s.
-I truly have a passion for design, be it a logo or new web user interface for a company.
+I truly have a passion for design and new web user interface design is my specialty.
 Sundog Media LLC is simply the vehicle that allows me to be involved in design with a great group of people developing ideas for customers within Alaska and across the nation.

 Where Do You Get Your Inspiration?

-As a father of 5 boys, 3 of them triplets, much of my inspiration come from my family and our adventures together across Alaska.
+As a father of 5 boys, the last 3 who are triplets, much of my inspiration come from my family and our adventures together across Alaska.
 My faith in Jesus Christ, my wife and the rich friendships I have been blessed with also inspire me.
-As far as my inspiration in my career I love to read, in fact so much my wife often begs me to please turn of the light so that she can sleep.
+As far as my inspiration in my career, I love to read.
+In fact I read so much my wife often begs me to please turn off the light so that she can sleep.
 My reading ranges from business books to adventure books and I constantly study the works of other designers and follow the current design trends.
 I work with an amazing team with a wide variety of skills and I am honestly inspired by what we are able to accomplish as a team.

 Colossians 3:23 – “Whatever you do, work at it with all your heart, as working for the Lord, not for men.”